badjtsx/ExploreAndEditBNKFiles/README.md

 # Exploring

-[Ravioli game tools](#https://www.scampers.org/steve/sms/other.htm#ravioli_download) allows you to view and extract the contents of archives.
+[!Ravioli game tools](#https://www.scampers.org/steve/sms/other.htm#ravioli_download) allows you to view and extract the contents of archives.

 # Editing

 To edit a .BNK file you have to replace the .WEM file inside of it.
 There is no way to tell which WEM file is which, you just have to listen to all of them and figure out which to replace (The files aren't always WEM files).\
-To replace an audio file within the BNK file with another check out [this](#https://github.com/marieismywaifu/BNKEditor)tool.
+To replace an audio file within the BNK file with another check out [!this](#https://github.com/marieismywaifu/BNKEditor)tool.

 # Converting to a .WEM file

-To convert and audio file to a WEM file, you have to use [Audio Kinetic Wwise Launcher](#https://www.audiokinetic.com/download/).
+To convert and audio file to a WEM file, you have to use [!Audio Kinetic Wwise Launcher](#https://www.audiokinetic.com/download/).
 You'll have to download the wwise app inside the launcher (You only need the Authoring package so don't download the other packages of you don't want them).\

 ### How to use Wwise